About arc42

 Normal Operation

-The server ignores the client data, checks the move history, and rejects the request
+The server ignores the client’s claim, re-evaluates the true board state, and rejects the illegal state.

-0% of corrupted games in the database; Server authority is maintained
+0% of corrupted games persisted to MongoDB; Server authority maintained

 11. Risks and Technical Debts